Easy Chocolate Valentine’s Day Bark Recipe

 Step Two: Melt Chocolate Chips – Line Baking Sheet – Pour Melted Chocolate

 Using a large silicone or offset spatula, smooth out the melted chocolate in an even layer.
-Sprinkle evenly with your sprinkles.
+Sprinkle evenly with your chosen sprinkles.

-Step Four: Add Candy to Decorate Bark
+Step Four: Add Candy to Decorate the Bark

 Add chocolate candy balls.
 Add chopped Hershey Kisses.
-You are basically layering different colors of sprinkles and chopped kisses to make it festive.
+You are layering different colors of sprinkles and chopped kisses to make it festive.

 Step Five: Freeze for 1 Hour – Break into Pieces